 An ideal gas is a special case of any gas that fulfills the following conditions:

-- The gas consists of a large amount of molecules that move around randomly.
+- The gas consists of a large number of molecules that move around randomly.

 - All molecules are point particles (they don't take up any space).